jesperancinha/2Bornot2be/jee7/Readme.md

 ## Introduction

-This is a set of study modules that I'm using to pass exam Oracle's exam 1z0-900
+This is a set of study modules that I'm using to study JEE7 Feel free to use these materials in your studies.
+These modules can be used for education purposes or for certain types of exames like the [1z0-900](https://education.oracle.com/java-se-11-developer/pexam_1Z0-900)

 -   [JEE Crums](jee-crums) -  A set of modules with quick learning  / fast track exercises without context